codefresh-io/docs.codefresh.io/_docs/deployments/gitops/create-application.md

 ## Application: Advanced configuration settings

-Advanced settings define the tool used to create the application, and related toll-specific settings.
+Advanced settings define the tool used to create the application, and related tool-specific settings.

 {% include
    image.html